kebaldwi/ansible_lab_v1/LabFlow.md

 ansible_become_password=
 ```

 Some items to note about our inventory files.
 We define a group with the \[groupname\] notation.
-To create a group of groups, we can use the \[groupname:children\].
+To create a group of groups, we can use \[groupname:children\].
 We can define variables for a group or a host in the inventory file with the \[groupname:vars\] or \[hostname:vars\] notation.
 There is also an implicit group called **all**.
 So, \[all:vars\] contains the variables that apply to all devices in the inventory.

 #### Explore Variable Files and Directories